intel/intel-cmt-cat/README.md

 Please refer to the utility README for more details "pqos/README".
 Manual page of "pqos" utility also provides information about tool usage:
 $ man pqos

-**"rdtset" directory:** \
-Includes source files for a utility that provides "taskset"-like functionality for RDT configuration.
-The utility links against the library and programs the technologies via its API's.
-Please refer to the utility README for more details "rdtset/README".
-Manual page of "rdtset" utility also provides information about tool usage:
-$ man rdtset

 **"examples" directory:** \
 Includes C and Perl examples of Intel(R) RDT usage via the library API's.